Should You Ever Buy a Graphics Card From eBay?

 What to look out for when choosing a seller

 Though eBay is well-known for its bargains, several sales can raise red flags.
-Malicious sellers build new accounts to list extremely costly GPUs at steep discounts, which might be fraudulent or broken.
+Malicious sellers build new accounts to list costly GPUs at steep discounts, which might be fraudulent or broken.
 If you come across offers that seem too lovely to be real, they almost always are.

 A seller that doesn’t sell various items in the same category is questionable

 The vendor you choose should be an expert in their field.
-While this is difficult to determine from an eBay profile, they’re most likely knowledgeable and not a scammer if they offer various computer appliances.
+While this is difficult to determine from an eBay profile, they’re most likely known and not a scammer if they offer various computer appliances.

 You can see the seller’s additional goods for sale by visiting their feedback profile by clicking View All to see all of the other products mentioned by this seller.
 If a vendor has a large selection of electronics for sale, the seller has a niche and is a more reliable vendor.

-Most specifically, if the seller’s only thing for sale is the graphics card you’re interested in, avoid them.
+If the seller’s only thing for sale is the graphics card you’re interested in, avoid them.
 A single expensive piece for sale is usually a huge red flag, as this may be a scammer.

 Avoid sellers that ask to complete transactions outside of eBay